krishnakadiyala/NPAcourse/labs/Lab_18_Refactor_with_Functions.md

-## Lab 18 - Re-factoring Code with Functions
+# Lab 18 - Re-factoring Code with Functions

-In the last lab, you learned how to use functions and even created a small functions that connects to devices using Netmiko.
+In the last lab, you learned how to use functions and even created a small function that connects to devices using Netmiko.
 You'll use that knowledge now to re-factor and modularize the two scripts.

 ### Task 1 - Modularize the Backup Script